Therapy for First and Second-Generation Immigrants

 Do you have guilt about setting boundaries with your family?
 Do you feel that your outside achievements define your inner-worth?

-I am an Iranian-American therapist.
+I am an Iranian-American/MENA therapist.
 As an immigrant and ethnic minority, I know what it’s like to feel caught between two worlds.
-Culturally sensitive therapy (Also known as Multicultural Therapy or Cross-Cultural Therapy) can help you navigate issues around identity, belonging, self-worth, and family dynamics.
+Culturally affirming therapy (Also known as Multicultural Therapy or Cross-Cultural Therapy) can help you navigate issues around identity, belonging, self-worth, and family dynamics.
 I provide a safe space for you to explore your thoughts and feelings while honoring your culture and affirming your unique story.

 As an LGBTQ+ affirming therapist, I understand that sexual orientation and gender identity can bring added layers to one’s experience around their cultural identity.
 Culturally affirming therapy is a great way to explore your experiences.